 Here's what we can do for your health care center:

-• Improve your center's profitability: We aim to improve your SNF's key quality outcomes, improve your internal revenue sources and maintain your facility as a well-respected health care center.
+- Improve your center's outcomes: Physiatrists work with your center to reduce falls, optimize pain management, improve function, and quality metrics.
 We can help your facility stand above other centers that do not have physiatrist programs.

 Contact Medrina to Learn How We Can Increase Your CMI

 At Medrina, we'll help your SNF follow best practices with accurate coding and documentation.
-Our physiatrists quickly become helpful, hands-on team members to improve your CMI and financials.
+Our physiatrists quickly become helpful, hands-on team members who can potentially improve your CMI.
 Contact us today to learn more about how we can help your facility.

 Other Articles